4338174/4338174.product-rotation-slider.github.io/README.md

-# 4338174.product-rotation-slider.github.io
+# image-sequence-slider
-rotate an image sequence with mouse drag
+rotate an image sequence with mouse or touch drag